Magento 2 Web Analytics: Select the Right Tracking Stack

 Even if your store is still small and you know sales should be higher, you may have tried everything and still cannot find the reason.
 In-page analysis can provide the answer.

 If you have around 100 visitors per day, you can review all of them and spot a pattern or an anti-pattern.
 Maybe the issue is the description.
-People read it, and at a certain paragraph most close the page or scroll back up.
+People read it, and at a certain paragraph, most of them close the page or scroll back up.
 Any user action that deviates from the intended path is a signal that something is off and worth investigating.

 To sum up, with Hotjar or Microsoft Clarity, you can: